OfficeDev/Office-Add-in-samples/Samples/word-citation-management/README.md

 This sample shows how to manage citations in Word with an add-in.
 The add-in uses the [insertEndnote API](https://learn.microsoft.com/javascript/api/word/word.range#word-word-range-insertendnote-member(1)) to list inserted citations at the end of the document.

-For documentation related to this sample, see [Citation management](https://learn.microsoft.com/office/dev/add-ins/word/citation-management).

 ## Description

 The user updates their Word document to include their citations and quotations.
 The user selects their bibliography file (.bib) through the add-in UI.
 The add-in lists the references found in the .bib file.
 The user selects the text in the document to cite then picks the option from the reference list displayed in the add-in UI.
 The inserted citations are listed at the end of the document.